League1 British Columbia

-League1 British Columbia (L1BC) is a semi-professional men's and women's soccer league in British Columbia, Canada, which began play in May 2022.
-The league is sanctioned by the Canadian Soccer Association and the BC Soccer Association as a pro-am league in the Canadian soccer league system.
-The league is a member of League1 Canada.
+League1 British Columbia (L1BC) is a semi-professional men's and women's soccer league in British Columbia, Canada.
+The league is sanctioned by the Canadian Soccer Association and the BC Soccer Association as a Division III Pro-Am league in the Canadian soccer league system.

-L1BC operates at the same level as League1 Ontario and the Première ligue de soccer du Québec.
+In the Canadian soccer league system, the men's division is behind the Canadian Premier League (CPL).
+It is part of League1 Canada, the national third tier with regional division, with L1BC equaivalent to Ligue1 Québec (L1QC), League1 Ontario (L1ON), and League1 Alberta (L1AB).
+The men's league champion qualifies for the Canadian Championship, the domestic cup championship, for the following season.

 The semi-professional league was created to fill in the gap between the top amateur leagues in the province, such as the Pacific Coast Soccer League, Fraser Valley Soccer League, Vancouver Island Soccer League and Vancouver Metro Soccer League, with the professional top tier Canadian Premier League.
-The league winner qualifies for the national Canadian Championship for the following year.